 The key to being able to start your wheel in the direction you desire is stopping the wheel at the right part of the treadle swing.
 Don't stop with either treadle completely depressed.
 If your first (slow) push down starts the wheel going the wrong direction, give a little push the other way to get the wheel started in the desired direction.
-With the wide range of ratios available on the Bee, it is not necessary to treadle quickly, so practice treadling until you can get the wheel turning slowly in the desired direction automatically.
+Practice treadling until you can get the wheel turning slowly in the desired direction automatically.